Eunice has, insofar as it is possible to say such a thing,

 (link

-) A striking picture of an
+to picture A ) A striking picture of

-artery filling with blood after a stent was placed.
+an artery filling with blood after a stent was placed.

 (link